ComputeCanada/molmodsim-amber-md-lesson/_episodes/13-Running_Simulations.md

 ---
-title: "Running Simulations with AMBER"
+title: "Running Molecular Dynamics Simulations with AMBER"
 teaching: 30
 exercises: 5
 questions:
-- "Why the simulation system should be neutralized?"
+- "What simulation programs are available in the AMBER package?"
+- "How to minimize energy?"
-- "How to add water and ions to a simulation system?"
+- "How to heat up a simulation system?"
-- "How to choose size and shape of a solvent box?"
+- "How to equilibrate a simulation system?"
 objectives:
-- "Understand why it is necessary to neutralize the simulation system."
-- "Neutralize a system."
+- "Learn how to minimize energy of a system."
-- "Solvate a macromolecule."
-- "Add ions to a simulation system to mimic a salt solution."
-- "Generate molecular topology for simulation with GROMACS and NAMD."
+- "Learn how to heat up and equilibrate a simulation."
 keypoints:
-- "Simulation system must be neutralized by adding counter-ions to obtain the correct electrostatic energy."
-- "Ions are added to a simulations system to mimic composition of a local macromolecule environment."
-- "Solvent box should be large enough to allow for unrestricted conformational dynamics of a macromolecule."
+- " "
 ---

 ### AMBER MD engines.